Towns & Places:

 The only white men living in the county before 1854 were General Whistler, an ex-army officer and Indian trader, and John Goodell, both of whom had married Indian wives and were living where the Santa Fe Trail crossed 110 Mile Creek, and a man by the name of Case, who kept a trading post at the Indian agency at Quenemo.

-In August, I. B. Titus, James and John Aiken, Alphonso Prentis, and others settled on Switzler Creek.
+In August, I.B.
+Titus, James, and John Aiken, Alphonso Prentis, and others settled on Switzler Creek.
 Among these were John Skidmore, William Aiken, John Ward, Hollam Rice, Samuel Devany, and Harry Harvey, who settled on Dragoon Creek.
-At about the same time, the two McGee brothers, Fry P. and Mabillon bought out the two early settlers at 110 Mile Creek and established an inn.
-Moran McGee and C. N. Linkenauger took claims near the mouth of SwitzIer Creek.
+At about the same time, the two McGee brothers, Fry P. and Mabillon, bought out the two early settlers at 110 Mile Creek and established an inn.
+Moran McGee and C.N.
+Linkenauger took claims near the mouth of Switzer Creek.

 In the fall, agents of the American Settlement Company selected a site for settlement not far from the present town of Burlingame.
 Among the colonists who came under the auspices of this company were George Bratton, Absalom W. Hoover, Joseph McDonald, James Bothel, William Cable, William Howard, Samuel Allison, J. R. Steward, Marcus J. Rose, and Thomas Black.
 Only 14 remained through the winter; the others, having no shelter or tools to build, returned east after staking their claims.

 The election troubles, familiar all over Kansas in 1855, were experienced in Osage County when the Missourians took the polls and elected their candidate, Mabillon McGee, to the legislature.
 Governor Andrew Reeder ordered another election, and a man named Rice received every vote in his district.
-A certificate of election was issued to Rice by the governor, but the legislature refused him a seat and admitted McGee in his stead.
+A certificate of election was issued to Rice by the governor, but the legislature refused to seat him and admitted McGee in his stead.

 Samuel Allison opened the first store in the county at Council City in 1855.
-The first post office was established about the same time with Loton Smith as postmaster and was kept at Allison’s store.
+The first post office was established about the same time, with Loton Smith as postmaster, and was kept at Allison’s store.
 The first July 4 celebration was held the same year.
 The first marriage of record took place in 1860 between John Riffenback and Hannah Thompson.
 The first school was supported by subscription and was taught in a tent in the spring of 1855 by Miss Louisa Todd.
 The year 1856 was a severe one for the settlers.
-Nearly everyone was sick with malarial fever.
+Nearly everyone was sick with malaria.
 Sufficient and suitable food was impossible to obtain, and this, together with a lack of medical aid and proper care, resulted in many deaths, including that of Loton Smith.

-Coal was discovered near Carbondale in about 1860, influencing the development and route of the Atchison, Topeka & Santa Fe Railroad.
-However, production did not occur until at least 1867, when a strip mine was developed near Scranton.
-The discovery of coal early in 1869 by John F. Dodds at Carbon Hill was the catalyst that led to a rapid increase in mining activity.
-That year, several mines were opened in Osage City and at Carbondale, and shortly after that, development began at Scranton.
-Mining was delayed at Burlingame until 1897 because the coal was considerably deeper, and many felt it did not exist.
+Coal production did not occur until at least 1867, when a strip mine was developed near Scranton.
+The discovery of coal in early 1869 by John F. Dodds at Carbon Hill catalyzed a rapid increase in mining activity.
+That year, several mines were opened in Osage City and Carbondale, and shortly thereafter, development began at Scranton.
+Mining at Burlingame was delayed until 1897 because the coal was considerably deeper, and many believed it did not exist.

 Before the railroad’s arrival, the market area for Osage coal was quite restricted.
 Coal at that time was hauled exclusively by wagon, and the market probably did not extend beyond a radius of 40 miles from the mining areas.